As much as I’d like to say that I’m living my life’s purpose and it’s paying the bills, I can’t. Not yet at least.

 Life hack #6: Balance is key

 One of the main things that has enabled me to start my business is having another job that helps pay the bills.
 I’m able to do both because my main hustle is flexible, not stressful (this is key).
 Having a job like this is a major asset when you are first building a business.
 If it weren’t for this job and these people, I likely wouldn’t be where I am today – my team pushes and supports me in crushing my goals.
 I just went down to part-time, so I can give my side hustle a real go.

 Hack #7: Define your own success

 Some might say I’m not successful because I’m not paying myself yet, but I have to agree to disagree.
 My company has been in business for only two years and is breaking even and starting to pick up momentum.
-I recently won the United Nations Environment Programme’s Young Champions of the Earth Prize, I’ve been in the news several times, spoke at conferences and had over 10 articles written about me and my mission to make and supply the most rad, sustainable apparel and products out there.
+In 2017, I won the United Nations Environment Programme’s Young Champions of the Earth Prize, I’ve been in the news several times, spoke at conferences and had over 10 articles written about me and my mission to make and supply the most rad, sustainable apparel and products out there.